data protection

 5. Date and time of access

-6. Websites from which the user's system accesses our website
+6. Websites from which the user's system accessed our website

-7. Websites that are accessed by the user's system via our website
+7. Websites accessed by the user's system via our website

-The data is also stored in the log files of our system.
+The data is also stored in our system's log files.
 This data is not stored together with other personal data of the user.

 2. Legal basis for processing

-The legal basis for the temporary storage of data and log files is Article 6 (1) (f) GDPR .
+The legal basis for the temporary storage of the data and log files is Art.
+6 para.
+1 lit. f GDPR .

 3. Purpose of processing

-The temporary storage of the IP address by the system is necessary to enable delivery of the website to the user's computer.
-To do this, the user's IP address must remain stored for the duration of the session.
+The temporary storage of the IP address by the system is necessary to enable the delivery of the website to the user's computer.
+For this purpose, the user's IP address must be stored for the duration of the session.

-The data is stored in log files to ensure the functionality of the website.
-The data also serves us to optimize the website and to ensure the security of our information technology systems.
-The data will not be evaluated for marketing purposes in this context.
+The data is stored in log files to ensure the website's functionality.
+We also use this data to optimize the website and to ensure the security of our IT systems.
+The data is not used for marketing purposes.

-These purposes also include our legitimate interest in data processing in accordance with Article 6 (1) (f) GDPR .
+These purposes also constitute our legitimate interest in data processing pursuant to Art.
+6 para.
+1 lit. f GDPR .

 4. Duration of storage of personal data

-The data is deleted when the respective session ends.
+The data will be deleted when the respective session ends.

-If the data is stored in log files, it will be deleted after 14 days at the latest.
-Storage beyond this is possible.
-In this case, the users' IP addresses are deleted or altered so that it is no longer possible to assign the calling client.
+If data is stored in log files, it will be deleted after a maximum of 14 days.
+Storage beyond this period is possible.
+In this case, the users' IP addresses will be deleted or anonymized so that it is no longer possible to identify the requesting client.

-The collection of data to provide the website and the storage of the data in log files are absolutely necessary for the operation of the website.
-There is therefore no possibility for the user to object.
+The collection of data for the provision of the website and the storage of data in log files are essential for the operation of the website.
+Therefore, there is no possibility for the user to object.

 E. Use of cookies